 - Sex Category (female) = 1 point

-- Long-term management of paroxysmal atrial fibrillation or atrial fibrillation that is refractory to conversion to normal sinus rhythm
+- Long-term management of atrial fibrillation that is refractory to conversion to normal sinus rhythm

-- Rate-Control (Beta Blockers, calcium channel blockers, digoxin) vs Rhythm-Control (Amiodarone)
+- Rate-Control (Beta Blockers, calcium channel blockers, digoxin) if necessary, though occasionally patients are intrinsically rate-controlled

 - Anticoagulation